de-code/layered-vision/README.md

 The configuration format is file is [YAML](https://en.wikipedia.org/wiki/YAML).

+There are a number of [example configuration files](https://github.com/de-code/layered-vision/tree/develop/example-config).

 ### Layers

 Every configuration file will contain layers.
 Layers are generally described from top to down.